llafuente/unity-platformer/readme.md

 Go to: Edit/ProjectSettings/Script Execution Order and add them with negative priority.

-This is already done in this project, Just for reference is you integrate the codebase in your project.
+This is already done in this project, but don't forget it if you use your custom project setting.

 ### Tagging

 Tags can be mixed to create hybrid behaviours: like moving platforms that are one way platforms.

-This is achieved having a tag that contains both names. ex: `MovingPlatform&OneWayPlatforms`
+This is achieved having a tag that contains both names. ex: `MovingPlatform&OneWayPlatforms`, & is not mandatory I use it for readability purposes.

 ### Manual Editable

-The following classes contains stuff that could be useful to edit for your game.
+The following classes contains stuff that could be useful to edit for your game and cannot be extended.

 #### Areas.cs

-Contains `Areas` that the character can be in.
+Contains `Areas` Enum.
+Where the characters can be in.

 #### States.cs

-Contains `States` that the character can be in.
+Contains `States` Enum.
+States the Character can be.
+When you add c State remember to invalidate other states the Character can be at the same time `Character.EnterState`& `Character.ExistState`.

 This is crucial information for Animation.

 #### DamageType.cs